3 Accessing UK Air Quality Data

 The UK has a surprisingly large amount of air quality data that is publicly accessible.
 The main UK AURN archive and regional (England, Scotland, Wales and Northern Ireland) together with Imperial College London’s London Air Quality Network (LAQN) are important and large databases of information that allow free public access.
 Storing and managing data in this way has many advantages including consistent data format, and underlying high quality methods to process and store the data.

-For accessing data from Air Quality Scotland network.importWAQN
+Air Quality Scotland network.

-For accessing data from the Air Quality England network of sites.importNI
+Air Quality England network of sites.

-For accessing data from the Northern Ireland network of sites.importLocal
+Northern Ireland network of sites.

-For accessing data from the sites operated by Imperial College London1, primarily including the The London Air Quality Network.
+for accessing data from the sites operated by Imperial College London1, primarily including the The London Air Quality Network.

 There are several advantages over the web portal approach where .csv files are downloaded.
 First, it is quick to select a range of sites, pollutants and periods (see examples below).
 Second, storing the data as .RData objects is very efficient as they are about four times smaller than .csv files (which are already small) — which means the data downloads quickly and saves bandwidth.
 Third, the function completely avoids any need for data manipulation or setting time formats, time zones etc. Finally, it is easy to import many years of data.
 The final point makes it possible to download several long time series in one go.